che-incubator/chectl/README.md

       The URL of the external plugin registry.

   --postgres-pvc-storage-class-name=postgres-pvc-storage-class-name
-      persistent volume storage class name to use to store Eclipse Che Postgres database
+      persistent volume storage class name to use to store Eclipse Che postgres database

   --self-signed-cert
       Authorize usage of self signed certificates for encryption.
 Note that `self-signed-cert` secret with CA certificate